 Which acts constitute direct patent infringement?

-– Manufactures, offers, places on the market, or uses a product protected by a patent or a product manufactured by protected process patent, or imports or possesses such a product for any such use,
+Manufacturing, offering, putting on the market, using or importing a product protected by a patent, or possessing such a product for any such purpose.

-– uses a process which is protected by the patent or, where he or she knows, or ought to know, that the process may not be used without the consent of the owner, offers the process for use in Sweden.
+Using a process that is protected by a patent or, where it is clear from the circumstances that the process may not be used without the consent of the patentee, offering the process for use in Sweden.

 Do the concepts of indirect patent infringement or contributory infringement exist?
 If, so what are the elements of such forms of infringement?

 Yes.
 Indirect infringement can be applicable under the following conditions: